-Shareholder Value May No Longer Be Top Priority
+1. Shareholder Value May No Longer Be Top Priority

-Environmental, Social and Governance (ESG) Reporting
+2. Environmental, Social and Governance (ESG) Reporting

-Another trend to dominate the attention of public companies will be environmental, social and governance reporting.
-ESG matters are becoming increasingly important to investors as they look to mitigate risk and increase returns.
-They are turning to company ESG reports and other public ratings and rankings for data to support their investment decisions.
-Companies that are best able to manage and report on ESG issues will see greater interest from investors.
-Corporate boards can play a large part in the data-gathering process by steering management toward a system where the data can be captured and reported.
+In 2020, companies that effectively manage and report on ESG issues will see far greater interest from investors.
+Corporate boards can play a key role in the data-gathering process by steering management toward a system where the data can be captured and reported.
 As with any data-focused project, it could take some time for the information to gathered, synthesized and communicated.
-Be assured that this trend will continue to grow.
+Be assured that this trend will continue to grow in coming years.

-Increased Corporate Board Diversity
+3. Increased Corporate Board Diversity

 Gender inequality is real, especially at the top levels of publicly traded companies.
 Corporations are setting their sights high this year with efforts placed on diversity in the board room and other high-level management positions.
 Women, specifically, will be the primary focus in high-level roles this year.
-According to the Corporate Women Directors International, three American financial services companies are already jumping on this opportunity—Progressive Insurance, TIAA and Wells Fargo—with an average of 43.7% women directors.
+According to the Corporate Women Directors International, three major American financial services companies are already jumping on this opportunity—Progressive Insurance, TIAA and Wells Fargo—with an average of 43.7% women directors.

 Keeping up with these investor relations trends will be critical for any public company in 2020.
 It’s equally important to communicate where your company stands on these matters through investor presentations, your company website, ESG reports, annual reports to shareholders and other IR communications.